vexip-ui/vexip-ui/docs/demos/message/api.en-US.md

 this.$message.config({ placement, ...options })
 ```

-Even, sometimes it is necessary to create multiple message managers to manage various types of messages:
+Sometimes it is necessary to create multiple message managers to manage various types of messages:

 ```js
 // This is a new message manager